-Before a student can graduate from Myotherapy College of Utah, he/she must meet the following requirements:
+Before a student can graduate from Myotherapy Massage College, he/she must meet the following requirements:

 - 1. Complete all of the required class work and Clinic assignments. - 2.
 Maintain a cumulative 2.0 GPA in the program. - 3.
-Pass the 200 question comprehensive final exam.
-(The purpose of this exam is to give the student an idea of how the National Licensing exam will be.)
+Pass the 200-question comprehensive final exam.
+(The purpose of this exam is to gauge program learning and to give the student an idea of how the National Licensing exam will be.)
 The exam must be passed with a score of 75% or better.
-If a student fails this exam, he or she must retake the exam. - 4.
+(See below). - 4.
 Be cleared through the Education Department, regarding completed credit requirements. - 5.
-Return all library books, and/or pay pending library fines or charges. - 6.
-Pay any balance due Myotherapy College of Utah. - 7.
+Return all library books, and/or pay pending library fines or charges.

+- 6. Pay any balance due Myotherapy Massage College. - 7.
 Complete the appropriate Exit Counseling Session with the Financial Aid Department. - 8.
 Obtain all necessary signatures on the Graduate Checklist Form